Berlin police swoop in raids on organized crime gangs | DW | 18.02.2021

 The violence was between "members of a family of Arab origin and Russian nationals of Chechen background," police tweeted.

-"Investigators are currently enforcing arrest warrants and over 20 search warrants for organised trade of drugs and weapons.
+"Investigators are currently enforcing arrest warrants and over 20 search warrants for organized trade of drugs and weapons.
 Two suspects have been arrested," prosecutors tweeted.

 Some 500 officers, including those from tactical units, were understood to have been involved in the raid, which also related to "investigations by the tax office."
 As well as searches in various Berlin districts, there were also raids in the surrounding state of Brandenburg.